jeprubio/marvel-compose/README.md

 Wait until gradle finishes and press the play button.

-To run the unit tests: `./gradlew lint testDebug --continue`
+To run the unit tests: `./gradlew lint testDebug --continue --rerun-tasks`

 To run the UI tests: `./gradlew connectedDebugAndroidTest`